Dana Tai Soon Burgess

 He has previously served on the Board of Asian American Arts & Media, as well as being a commissioner for the Commission for the Arts & Humanities for the District of Columbia and AAPI Affairs for Washington, D.C.
 At the time he founded his dance company, Burgess also established the Moving Forward: Asian American Youth Program, which was a summer program for Asian American youth.
 The program still operates under the name DTSB Asian American Youth Program, and is a year-round mentoring program for high school students.

 Burgess' work has focused on the immigrant experience and cultural divides, which has resulted in several of his performances being showcased on prominent State Department sponsored tours around the world.
-He has taught, lectured, performed and toured around the world in numerous countries including Surinam, Egypt, Israel, Jordan, Korea, China, India, Pakistan, Mongolia, Venezuela, Germany, Latvia, Ecuador, Panama, Mexico, Peru, and Cambodia.
+He has taught, lectured, performed and toured around the world in numerous countries including Surinam, Egypt, Israel, Jordan, Korea, China, India, Pakistan, Mongolia, Venezuela, Germany, Latvia, Ecuador, Panama, Mexico, Indonesia, Peru, and Cambodia.

 Current Outside Position

 Professor Tai Soon Burgess is currently the Smithsonian Institution's First Choreographer in Residence and is housed at the National Portrait Gallery.

 - Awarded the Mayor’s Arts Award for Excellence